 "Oh dear, George," he sighed.
 "Perhaps you should have been more assertive and made sure you read the contract after all.
-I mean - nowhere did it state that Ellie was a mortal girl, did it?
-And you know, you really can't trust anybody these days."
+Yes, Ellie is yours alone for as long as you live, but - I mean - nowhere did it state that she was a mortal girl, did it?
+And you know... you really can't trust anybody these days, can you?"